 Below you can find links to the up-to-date ggRock recommendations and configurations.
 If you need help picking hardware with regards to your local availability - feel free to consult your support representatives, provided you have a support package.
-Otherwise - you can take advantage of our community's knowledge in #ggrock Discord channel.
+Otherwise - you can take advantage of our community's knowledge in #ggrock-community-channel Discord channel.

 Hardware Specifications and Recommendations